 We sipped some tea and whispered to our fellow guests.
 A cheeky bush baby decided to help himself (or herself!) to the tea when we put the cup down.
 All in all a very lovely place and somewhere where you can really get away from it all.

 2. Enontekio, Lapland

 A few years back we took our two daughters to Lapland.
-We packed lots of activities into the 2 day trip including driving skidoos, ice fishing, reindeer sleigh rides, dog sleigh rides and of course visiting santa.
+We packed lots of activities into the 2 day trip including driving skidoos, ice fishing, reindeer sleigh rides, dog sleigh rides and of course visiting the main man himself - Santa.

 The most magical moment was waiting in the forest for our turn on the dog sleigh ride.
 We huddled around an open bonfire, drinking hot chocolate, wondering in amazment at the grey light (it was 10am and still quite dark).
 The dogs were eagerly barking before each run (they obviously enjoyed their work, once the sleigh took off, the barking stopped and they ran as fast as they could).